sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 ***Why I like it***

-An open-source, encrypted by-default, and highly portable password manager is a powerful tool.
+An open-source, encrypted by default, and highly portable password manager is a powerful tool.
 I use Bitwarden across all of my devices and thoroughly enjoy the feature-set.

 ***Where to get it***